 The valuation of package tours applying the principle of valuating separately the reservation services and that of the packager implies that all services bundled together in a package are considered to be acquired separately by the visitor, including the services of the tour operator and that of the travel agency through which the purchase is made.
-In the case of a package, things are more complex than in the situation previously described, as not only the country of residence of the visitor, the travel agency and the end providers of the rest of tourism consumption services have to be taken into consideration, but also that of the tour operator (the packager).
+In the case of a package, the situation is more complex than described in the previous section, as not only the country of residences of the visitor, the travel agency and the end providers of the intermediated tourism consumption services have to be taken into consideration, but also that of the tour operator (the packager).

-In a traditional way of recording that transaction, whether it is part of domestic, inbound or outbound tourism consumption depends exclusively on the country of residence of the visitor and that of the travel agency.
+In a traditional way of recording that transaction, whether it is part of domestic, inbound or outbound tourism consumption depends exclusively on the country of residence of the visitor and that of the travel agency selling the package.

 If reservation services (and that of tour operators) are recorded separately, (as in the TSA), the classification of the different transactions on the services of the travel agency, the tour operator and of the providers of the rest of tourism consumption services will depend on their country of residence as compared to that of the visitor.
-The services of the travel agency and of the tour operator will be valued on the basis of their gross margin, and the values of the rest of tourism consumption services will be valued on a net basis, in which the value of the services provided by the tour operator will be deducted.
+The services of the travel agency and of the tour operator will be valued on the basis of their gross margin, and the values of the rest of tourism consumption services will be valued on a net basis, from which the value of the services provided by the tour operator will be deducted.